openframeworks/ofSite/documentation/utils/ofThread.markdown

 was successfully acquired.

-Returns: true iff the lock was successfully acquired.
+Returns: true if the lock was successfully acquired.